Sanix-Darker/oscar/README.md

 ## Available Clients-Server and Server-Client

-This is the list of available oscar_toki clients implementations.
+This is the list of available oscartoki clients implementations.
 - For user's app:
     - Android Client of Oscar-Toki wrote in Java.
     - ReactJs Client wrote in JavaScript